rx-angular/rx-angular/apps/docs/docs/template/performance-issues/handling-view-and-content-queries.md

 ## ViewChild example (rxLet)

-`rxLet` is a structural directive, maintaining `EmbeddedViews` inside of a components template.
+Structural directives maintain `EmbeddedViews` within a components' template.
-Depending on the bound value as well as the configured `RxRenderStrategy`, updates processed by `rxLet` can be delayed.
+Depending on the bound value as well as the configured `RxRenderStrategy`, updates processed by the `@rx-angular/template` directives can be asynchronous.

-Whenever `rxLet` inserts or removes a template from its parent component, it has to inform it in order to update any view- or contentquery (`@ViewChild`, `@ViewChildren`, `@ContentChild`, `@ContentChildren`).
+Whenever a template gets inserted into, or removed from, its parent component, the directive has to inform the parent in order to update any view- or contentquery (`@ViewChild`, `@ViewChildren`, `@ContentChild`, `@ContentChildren`).

 Take a look at the following example: